Max Naumann

-Max Naumann (12 January 1875 – 18 May 1939) was the founder of Verband nationaldeutscher Juden (League of National German Jews), which called for the elimination of Jewish ethnic identity through Jewish assimilation.
+Max Naumann (12 January 1875 – 18 May 1939) was the founder of the League of National German Jews, which called for the elimination of Jewish ethnic identity through Jewish assimilation.
 The league was outlawed by the Nazi government on 18 November 1935.

 Naumann was a captain in the Bavarian Army during World War I and a Berlin lawyer.

 Early life

 Naumann was born to an assimilated Eastern European Jewish family.
 He attended the Friedrichs-Werdersches Gymnasium in Berlin, and received a law degree from the University of Berlin.
 He served as an infantry commander during World War I and was awarded the Iron Cross (First and Second Class).

 Political action

 Standing in opposition to Jewish organizations, such as the Centralverein deutscher Staatsbürger jüdischen Glaubens (Central Association of German Citizens of Jewish Faith), and Zionist groups, Naumann advocated total assimilation as an answer to antisemitism.
 During the Weimar Republic Naumann was active with the German People's Party.
+In 1931, Naumann advocated that patriotic German Jews should support the Nazi party even if it is anti-Semitic.
 He was quoted in Michael Brenner's book The Renaissance of Jewish Culture in Weimar Germany as saying "The election campaign must not be a struggle of religious conceptions, it must be a decisive struggle about our Germanness!" in reference to the 1933 election that followed Hitler's rise to power.